smitdesai1010/Shopify-Winter2022-Challenge/README.md

 * Delete Pictures
     * A user can delete only pictures uploaded by him/her/they

-* View Pictures
+* View/Download Pictures
-    * User can view public as well as pictures uploaded by him/her/they
+    * User can view or download public as well as pictures uploaded by him/her/they
-    * Guest can only view public pictures
+    * Guest can only view or download public pictures

 ## Run Locally